psoumyasephali/snowflake-feature-store-assignment/README.md

 4. **Model Training:** Used Snowflake Cortex ML (`snowflake.ml.classification`) to train a model inside the database.
 5. **Evaluation:** Achieved an accuracy of ~75% on test data.

-## Files Included
-- `project_code.sql`: The SQL script for the project.
-- `presentation.pptx`: Slides explaining the architecture and results.